campbe13/JS320-2021/05-array-methods-practice.md

 JavaScript```let myArray = [ "Ryu", "Ken", "Chun-Li", "Cammy", "Guile", "Sakura", "Sagat", "Juri" ]```

-Create a new array for each of the following (there is an array method for some use that but also write your own, for practice)
+Create a new array for each of the following (there is an array method for some of these tasks,  use that but also write your own using other array methods, for practice)
+*example: myArray.shift() removes the first element of the array, also use maybe map() or for-of loop or other array methods to create a new array without the first element.*
 1. Remove the last item in the array.
+2. emove the first item in the array.
-1. Add two new names to the end of the array.
+3. Add two new names to the end of the array.
-1. Create a new array that contains each item in the myArray with its index number after the name inside parentheses, for example Ryu (0).
+4. Create a new array that contains each item in the myArray with its index number after the name inside parentheses, for example Ryu (0).
-1. Finally, join the array items together in a single string called myString, with a separator of " - ".
+5. Finally, join the array items together in a single string called myString, with a separator of " - ".

 Original by J. Nilakantan